pszponder/blog-articles/data-structures/array.md

 console.log(myArray); // [1, 2]
 ```

-## Adding and Removing Elements at the Beginning of an Array
+# Adding and Removing Elements at the Beginning of an Array:

-### .shift() to remove an item from the start of an array
+## .shift() to remove an item from the start of an array:

 The `shift()` method removes the first element in an array and returns the value of the returned element.